kabirbaidhya/learn-python-django-web/README.md

 ## Stay Tuned
-Write ups & slides for the remaining units are coming up shortly.
+More Write ups & slides for the remaining topics are coming up shortly.
 Stay Tuned :)

 ## License & Copyright